bridgecrew-perf6/cortex-deployer-scripts/README.md

 Additional Info: [Creating Environments | Cloud Composer | Google Cloud][Create Environments]

 ## Exercise 2:
+Run the script for exercise 2

+sh exercise2.sh

+Follow the instructions on the terminal.
+Keep pressing entering to input default values as proposed

+This script will do the following:
+- Enable all required APIs for this exercise (BigQuery API)
+- Grant BigQuery roles to the User Managed Service Account (UMSA) required for the deployment of Cortex Data Foundation
+- Grant BigQuery roles to the Cloud Build Service Account (CBSA) required by Cloud Build to run the automated deployment of Cortex Data Foundation
+- Create the datasets in your BigQuery Dataset required for deployment of Cortex Data Foundation
+- Create Google Cloud Storage (GCS) buckets required for storing Airflow DAGs and logs during the deployment of Cortex Data Foundation
+- Check all the prerequisites for the deployment of Cortex data Foundation

 ## End-to-End Deployment
 ### What will happen in end-to-end deployment?